Chapter 2:

 The man picks Osric up, pressing him up against his ruffled undershirt.

-“My, you really do have glowing red eyes”.
+“My, you really do have glowing red eyes."

 “Father, you can’t just come barging in!”
 Catalina whines from the front door.

+Edith steps through the door.
+Osric looks up at her.
 Why is Edith here?
 I assumed my grandmother would walk in next.

 The man puts Osric down and looks at Randolf.